 The Tenorio Volcano National Park where Rio Celeste is rains often so bring a rain jacket, even in dry season.
 When we visited in April, it poured almost all 3 days we were there.

 A waterproof backpack is highly recommended (especially for photographers) and hiking sandals or waterproof hiking shoes is also recommended.
 The national park has rain boots for rent.

 Since this area can rain almost all year long, be prepared for rain.
 The dry season month is October but believe me, bring your rain jacket still.
 It’s pretty humid on the Caribbean side as well so fast drying clothes is recommended.

 A battery pack is highly recommended as Puerto Viejo can get very stormy and the power can go out frequently.
-You will be fine with hiking sandals or sneakers since there aren’t intense hikes on the Caribbean side like the Pacific.
+You will be fine with hiking sandals or sneakers.

 If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!